ibm-js/requirejs-dplugins/README.md

 	$ cd requirejs-dplugins
 	$ bower install

+Of course, to use the jQuery plugin you will need to install jquery in your app via `bower install jquery` or via a script tag (ex: `<script src="https://code.jquery.com/jquery-2.1.1.min.js">`).

 ## css
 This plugin will load and wait for a css file.
 CSS loaded with this plugin can be overwritten by